Remembrance poppy: Rainbow poppies

-In 2019, a listing appeared on eBay in the United Kingdom selling rainbow poppies.
-The Royal British Legion confirmed that the Rainbow Poppy was not an officially endorsed product.
+In 2019, a listing appeared on eBay in the United Kingdom selling LGBT rainbow poppies.
+The Royal British Legion stated that the rainbow poppy was not endorsed by them.
 While the eBay listing stated that the money raised by sales of the rainbow poppy would "go towards helping charity", it was not clear which charities would benefit from sales.
 This led to widespread criticism online, with some accusing the seller of "hijacking" the poppy appeal.
-Brexit Party candidate Nicholas Goulding argued the poppy was "not for political controversy".
-Supporters of the poppy responded by tweeting Goulding examples of famous LGBTQ people who had played a significant role in previous conflicts, such as Alan Turing.
-The listing was subsequently removed by the original user, due to negative feedback.
+Supporters of the poppy responded by tweeting examples of famous LGBTQ people who had played a significant role in conflicts, such as Alan Turing.
+The listing was removed by the original user, due to negative feedback.